-"...the records shall identify the total number of police reports, charges, convictions and sentences for all sexual assaults and the number of police reports, charges, convictions and sentences for those sexual assaults that involved a spouse.
+"...the records shall identify the total number of police reports, charges, convictions and sentences for all sexual assaults and the number of police reports, charges, convictions, and sentences for those sexual assaults that involved a spouse.
 For those sexual assaults that involved a spouse, the report shall identify whether the victim and the victim's spouse were estranged.
-The records shall also identify the total number of police reports, charges, convictions and sentences for all false reports that relate to sexual assault of a spouse pursuant to section §13-2907.03."
+The records shall also identify the total number of police reports, charges, convictions, and sentences for all false reports that relate to sexual assault of a spouse pursuant to section §13-2907.03."

-Building on the previous year's report, this report contains all available ACCH data on law enforcement arrest and charging information, case disposition information including convictions, and sentencing information for sexual assault-related offenses and the false reporting of sexual assault of a spouse that occurred from CY 2002 to CY 2011.
+Building on the previous year's report, this report contains all available ACCH data on law enforcement arrest and charging information, case disposition information including convictions, and sentencing information for sexual assault-related offenses and the false reporting of sexual assault of a spouse from CY 2003 to CY 2012.
 Additional data is provided for sexual assault-related charges linked to domestic violence as well as offender characteristics of individuals arrested for sexual assault-related charges.
-The information in the ACCH is populated from arrest and disposition reporting forms submitted by law enforcement, prosecutors, and the courts.
-The ACCH data used for this report were extracted by DPS at the beginning of January 2013.
+The latest enhancement from the previous sexual assault report is the comparison of disposition findings between sexual assault-related arrest charges and other offense arrest charges in the ACCH (see Table 15).